 For the Mommy

-Below is your new baby checklist for all things that Mommy will need when the new baby arrives.
+Below is your pregnancy checklist for all things that Mommy will need when the new baby arrives.

 - Breast pump – You’ll need this if you plan to breast feed and go back to work.
 You could also use this to try and increase your supply.
 Check your insurance, you might be able to get one for free.